 - Sugar – A combination of light brown sugar and granulated sugar gives a caramel chewiness and structure.

 - White Chocolate Chips – Use vegan white chocolate chips, such as Enjoy Life or DeeBest for a dairy-free recipe.
-See below for suggested gluten-free white chocolate chip tips.
+Be sure to read the ingredient labels to make sure you are using a brand safe for a GF diet.

 - Macadamia Nuts – This type of nut tends to be more expensive, so I suggest getting them from Aldi’s, Trader Joes, or Costco.
 Grocery stores generally carry smaller amounts so you can purchase exactly what is needed.